Cutlery: Components

+Over the years, various hybrid versions of cutlery as combination eating utensils have been made by blending the functionality of different implements, usually with portmanteau names, including the spork (spoon / fork), spife (spoon / knife), and knork (knife / fork).
+The sporf or splayd combines all three.

 Composition

 Metallic

 Sterling silver is the traditional material from which good quality cutlery is made.
 Historically, silver had the advantage over other metals of being less chemically reactive.
 Chemical reactions between certain foods and the cutlery metal can lead to unpleasant tastes.
 Gold is even less reactive than silver, but the use of gold cutlery was confined to the exceptionally wealthy, such as monarchs.

 Steel was always used for more utilitarian knives, and pewter was used for some cheaper items, especially spoons.
-From the nineteenth century, electroplated nickel silver (EPNS) was used as a cheaper substitute for sterling silver.
+From the 19th century, electroplated nickel silver (EPNS) was used as a cheaper substitute for sterling silver.

 In 1913, the British metallurgist Harry Brearley discovered stainless steel by chance, bringing affordable cutlery to the masses.
 This metal has come to be the predominant one used in cutlery.
 An alternative is melchior, corrosion-resistant nickel and copper alloy, which can also sometimes contain manganese and nickel-iron.

+Titanium has also been used to make cutlery for its lower thermal conductivity and considerable weight savings compared to steel, with uses in camping.